juju/docs/src/en/charms-storage.md

     The name to give to the corresponding storage pool in LXD.

-Any other parameters will be passed along to LXD (e.g. zfs.pool_name).
-See upstream [LXD storage configuration][upstream-lxd-storage-configuration].
+Any other parameters will be passed to LXD (e.g. zfs.pool_name).
+See upstream [LXD storage configuration][upstream-lxd-storage-configuration] for LXD storage parameters.

 Every LXD-based model comes with a minimum of one LXD-specific Juju storage pool called 'lxd'.
 If ZFS and/or BTRFS are present when the controller is